uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources.rst

 **Read operation** is a function that transforms a data source and other arguments represented via `an args <args_>`_ object to `a result <result_>`_ object.
 An operation responsible for:

-- Execution of all data retrieval and transformation routines of the data source.
+- Executing all of the data retrieval and transformation routines of the data source.

-- Passing SYCL* queue to data retrieval and transformation routines.
+- Passing a SYCL* queue to the data retrieval and transformation routines.

 .. _read_operation_definition: